 - Wobbler's Syndrome

 - Cardiovascular Fitness

 - Obesity-Weight Loss

 The underwater treadmill enables dogs to begin the rehabilitation process earlier than normal.
-The low-impact exercise offered by the underwater treadmill allows the animal to transition more quickly to land-based therapy by increasing muscle strength and endurance with the natural properties of water buoyancy, resistance and heat.
+This low-impact exercise allows pets to transition more quickly to land-based therapy by increasing muscle strength and endurance with the natural properties of water buoyancy, resistance and heat.

 Frequently Asked Questions:

 - Can I be with my dog during the treatment?
-Absolutely and it is encouraged.
+Absolutely.

 - How often will I need to come?
 It might be difficult for me to bring my dog on a regular basis.
 We understand that scheduling can be difficult.
 After the first consultation, we are able to have your pet be dropped off for the day for ongoing treatments if that better fits your schedule.
 There is no additional charge for this service.